 Abstract

-In this technote, discover the answers to frequently asked questions about the fatigue damage spectrum (FDS).
+This technical note answers frequently asked questions about the fatigue damage spectrum (FDS).

 What is the Purpose of FDS?